toothbrush/dotfs/README.md

 config files with shared sections.
 See the wiki for a quick guide, a users' guide, a specification of the grammar, and some examples.

+Note that if a file doesn't contain DotFS markup, it is passed through "vanilla" -- even binaries.
+This means that you don't have to convert all your config files before starting with DotFS, but that you can annotate those which currently pose an inconvenience, and leave all the others as they are.

 Requirements
 ------------